 Download the:

-The Community Resource Group is comprised of community stakeholders who share their knowledge of the neighbourhood in an advisory capacity.
-The second CRG meeting took place in October.
+On September 21, 2020, a Community Resource Group meeting took place.
+The group includes community stakeholders who share their knowledge of the neighbourhood in an advisory capacity.

 Download the